Chris Brunt: 2011–2014: Club captain

 In January 2011, Brunt was made stand-in captain as the manager decided to drop previous club captain Scott Carson.
-When Roy Hodgson took charge of the Baggies in February 2011, he made Brunt the permanent captain of the club.
-He signed another three-year contract in August 2011 as a reward for his impressive form.
+When Roy Hodgson took charge of the Baggies in February 2011, he made Brunt the settled captain of the club.
+He signed another three-year contract in August 2011 as a result of his impressive form, tying him to the club until June 2014.

 He continued to be club captain after a new head coach was appointed when Hodgson had left to manage the England national team.

 Brunt helped the team secure an 8th-place finish in the 2012–13 season, the highest the club has finished in the Premier League era, while also helping to secure the record number of points for the club (48).
 He scored twice in the season, his first a 30-yard strike at QPR which Albion won 2–1 and the second a finish from the edge of the box in a 2–2 draw at home to Aston Villa.

 Alan Irvine confirmed Brunt would remain as club captain when he was appointed West Brom manager in the summer of 2014.
 He signed a new three-year deal on 10 August 2014 to keep him at the club until the summer of 2017.